jhlagado/svelto/README.md

 # svelto
-experiments with Svelte 3 compiler
+Starter for Svelte 3 projects